umitsarioz/umitsarioz.github.io/_posts/2024-08-30-apache_kafka.md

 > If you run `consumer1.py` and `consumer2.py` files at the same time, you can observe that some messages read from consumer1 and rest of messages read from consumer2.
 Because we set same group-id .
 I mean, it is queue formatted kafka example.
 {: .prompt-tip}

->If you want to check topics etc. you can use codes below or look this [documentation](https://kafka-python.readthedocs.io/en/master/usage.html)
+>If you want to check topics etc. you can use codes below or look this <a href="https://kafka-python.readthedocs.io/en/master/usage.html">documentation</a>
 {: .prompt-info}

 ```python